 At the same time you submit your application online, you will need to provide the names and email addresses of 3 people who will write letters of recommendation for you.
 We recommend you send them your resume and written request for a letter prior to applying.
 Submitting your electronic application will automatically send your references an email from Washington State University requesting that they complete an online recommendation.

-3. Submit resume and statement of purpose
+3. Submit resume

 4. Submit a statement of purpose